lewis785/code-test-kana/README.md

 - Start/End word could be bigger/smaller than the dictionary words
 - Start/End word could be a number string
 - End word might not be in the dictionary
+- It is better to fail quickly.
+Without the input validation the test still pass, but would waste resource as failing inputs have to run through the whole dictionary to check they don't work.
+We can quickly check for failing cases and prevent wasting time searching.